Should I get my Pokemon Cards Graded?

 Should You Get Your Pokémon Cards Graded?

 This is a tough question to answer.
 Usually it does not make sense to have a card graded unless it is very old, really valuable, and in Near Mint Condition or better.
 Newer cards might fit in here too if they’re extremely rare or “chase” cards.
 A chase card is usually a bonus insert that might is not part of the set.

 Check the Completed Sales section on eBay and find the prices that cards have actually sold for, not what they are listed at.
 First-Edition, Base Set Holographic Pokémon Cards sell at great prices.
 As do “chase” cards from many of the sets.

 One Last Thing!
 Prepare to be disappointed!

-It is really difficult to have cards graded 9 or 10.
+It is really difficult to get cards graded 9’s or 10’s.
 Especially on older cards.
 Cards need to be centered perfectly.
 The have to be cut perfectly.
 They can’t have dings to the corners, or edges, or the surface.
 There can be no roughness on the face or edges.
 Look closely at the holofoil artwork for Any Scratches.
 Turn the card over, and look for any whiteness around the blue edges.

 Most older cards you might think are perfect seem to come back as 7’s or 8’s.
 10’s basically have to be protected from the get-go … taken directly from a booster pack and highly protected immediately.
 Most people weren’t doing that 20 years ago.
 I’ve sent in about 30 cards myself and maybe got two to three cards rated 10.
 And these were all cards that went right from boosters to binders (or hard plastic encapsulation top loaders).

 You have to understand that 7’s and 8’s and 9’s are still really good scores – Near Mint or better!
-Whether its comic books, coins or Pokemon Cards though … they higher the score, the better the selling price.
+Whether its comic books, coins or Pokemon Cards though … the higher the score, the better the selling price.